vxgmichel/gambatte-terminal/README.md

     Note: the color mode can be cycled at runtime by pressing the Tab key, which is useful for testing the different color modes supported by the terminal.

+  - `--no-sextants`

+    Disable sextant block rendering

+  - `--octants`

+    Enable octant block rendering, requires a Unicode 16.0 or newer font.
+Toggle at runtime with Ctrl+O.

+  - `--cp437`

+    Restrict to CP437 block characters only (▀ ▄ █ ▌ ▐), disabling sextants, octants, and
+    eighth-height blocks.
+Toggle at runtime with Ctrl+P.

+  - `--write-input WRITE_INPUT, --wi WRITE_INPUT`

+    Record inputs into a file

+  - `--save-directory SAVE_DIRECTORY, --sd SAVE_DIRECTORY`

+    Path to the save directory

 SSH server
 ----------